 The Best Electric Pressure Cookers According to Our Test Kitchen

 Home cooks everywhere have fallen in love with their Instant Pots, but does the brand still reign supreme?
-To find out, we put the top-rated electric pressure cookers on the market to the test.
+To find out, we put 7 top-rated electric pressure cookers to the test.

 For the home cook who wants to get dinner on the table fast, an electric pressure cooker will quickly become your trusted kitchen side kick.
 This all-in-one cooking appliance allows for a hands-off approach to cooking, so you spend less time in front of the stove.